kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

    the health monitoring controller cannot be deployed, no events on volume condition will be reported on PVCs.

-   If enabling the `VolumeHealth` feature fails, no event on volume condition will be reported on the pod and the new `volume_stats_health_abnormal` metric won't be emitted.
+   If enabling the `CSIVolumeHealth` feature fails, no event on volume condition will be reported on the pod and the new `volume_stats_health_abnormal` metric won't be emitted.

 * **What specific metrics should inform a rollback?**